caffeineflo/iOS-IoT-Resources/README.md

 ### Project Structure

-The repository is split into two main topics:
+The repository is split into three main topics:

 * Mobile Client (IoT) Security
 * Backend (IoT) Security
+* Data Security

 Apart from that, the repository follows a loose structure of guidelines and further resources in subfolder adding content to each subfolders README.md.